Ultra99999999999/Ultra-s-CFRU-n-DPE-Expansions-Patch/README.md

 # Ultra-s-CFRU-n-DPE-Expansions-Patch
 A Rom Base for Pokémon Fire Red based on Cfru and Dpe Expansions that is designed to be used with Hex Maniac Advance program.
+Ucdep is easy to patch and start hacking, so what are you waiting?

 CFRU and DPE are forks from Cfru/Dev Builds